EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 At this point, we’d have the source files for the blog articles in Markdown files.
 To be able to run them through any kind of machine learning modeling, we need to source it into the data frame.
 We’ll also need to clean the text a bit.
 Here is the reasoning behind the cleanup routine:

 - I want the relations between the articles to omit the code snippets: **not** to group them by the used programming language or a library just by the keywords they contain
-- I also want the metadata about the tags and authors to be omitted too as I don’t want to see only e. g. mine articles listed as similar to my other ones
+- I also want the metadata about the tags and authors to be omitted too as I don’t want to see only e.g. my articles listed as similar to my other ones

 The full source for the `run.py` of the “preprocess” task can be viewed [here](https://github.com/kamilc/endpoint-blog-nlp/blob/master/tasks/preprocess/run.py).